-In the following sections, we first present definitions and notations used in our work including the formulation for the decomposition of a symmetric second rank tensor field into solenoidal and irrotational components.
-From decomposition we derive a method for the reconstruction of the tensor field from measurements around three axes that involves a reconstruction of the solenoidal component, and another reconstruction of the irrotational component.
+In the following sections, we first present definitions and notations used in our work including the formulation for the decomposition of a symmetric second rank tensor field into irrotational solenoidal and components.
+From this decomposition we derive a method for the reconstruction of the tensor field from measurements around three axes that involves a reconstruction of the solenoidal component, and another reconstruction of the irrotational component.
 In the methods we present two phantoms for evaluating the proposed algorithm.
 We describe how the scalar projections of the tensor fields are formed.
 We also present metrics used to evaluate the reconstructions and compare results with different noise levels.
 This is followed by a discussion of the advantages of tensor tomography.